MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

 <!-- (c) https://github.com/MontiCore/monticore -->

-# MontiCore Grammars - an Overview
+# MontiCore Core Grammars - an Overview

 [MontiCore](http://www.monticore.de) is a language workbench.
 It uses grammars as primary mechanism to describe DSLs.
 The extended